skorski/Writing/Tableau Introduction/TableauPaper.md

 There are three primary methods of distrubuting a Tableau visualiztion, each of which has benefits that others do not.

 ### 1 Tableau Public
-	- When you are using data that is relatively small, less than 1,000,000 rows, and is not proprietary, Tableau public can be an excellent option.
+	- When you are using data that is less than 1,000,000 rows and is not proprietary, Tableau public can be an excellent option.
 Through their public server, Tableau will store your data and host the visualiztion.
 This can be easily embedded into websites to quickly share insights.

-	Tableau public also has some limitations on what can be done with the dashbaord.
-When the dashbaord is created with the desktop version items like "view data" are available, these are not available in the public version so additional design considerations must be taken into account if the user would like to see all underlying data.
+	However, there are limits to what can be done with the dashbaord when you use Tableau public.
+When the dashbaord is created with the desktop version items like "view data" are available; these are not available in the public version so additional design considerations must be taken into account if the user would like to see all underlying data.

 	Pros: Completely free, easily sharable, very fast
 	Cons: Data must be made public, data sizes must be relatively small.